basecamp/handbook/who-does-what.md

 ### Design

-For now we're are outsourcing our Design.
-We've partnered with Ronnie Johnson and his team at [GoodFolks](goodfolks.com).
+The design team is currently overseen by **Jonathan Simmons**.

+- Lead Designer - David Link

 ### Programming

-The programming team is largely currently overseen by **Jonathan Simmons**.
+The programming team is currently overseen by **Jonathan Simmons**.

 - Programmer - Blake Prudhomme
 - Programmer - Jonathan Simmons